Responsible Gambling Guide: Risk, Control, and Player Safety

 What is the biggest risk in gambling?

-The main risk is losing control.
-This often happens when players chase losses or spend more than they can afford.
+The biggest risk is losing control.
+This often starts with chasing losses, gambling emotionally, or spending more than you can realistically afford.

 How do I know if gambling is becoming a problem?

-Warning signs include spending more than planned, feeling unable to stop, gambling under stress, or trying to recover losses.
+Warning signs include spending more than planned, feeling unable to stop, hiding gambling activity, gambling under stress, or trying to recover losses through more play.

 What tools help with responsible gambling?

-Most casinos offer tools such as deposit limits, session reminders, cooling-off periods, and self-exclusion options.
+Most regulated casinos offer tools such as deposit limits, loss limits, session reminders, cooling-off periods, and self-exclusion options.

 What should I do if I lose control?